 \subsection{The elliptic case}

 In this subsection, we will assume that all the eigenvalues of $X$ at $O$ are non-zero pure imaginary.
-Using Proposition \ref{prop:LinearizationUpToFlat}, we can assume that $X = FX^{(1)} + flat$ in a local smooth coordinate system $(x_1,\hdots,x_n),$ where $F$ is a smooth function such that $F(O) =1.$ Put $Y = X/F.$ Then $Y$ has the same first integrals as $X$, and
+Using Proposition \ref{prop:LinearizationUpToFlat}, we can assume that $X = FX^{(1)} + \text{f\/lat}$ in a local smooth coordinate system $(x_1,\dots,x_n)$, where $F$ is a smooth function such that $F(O) =1$.
+Put $Y = X/F$.
+Then $Y$ has the same f\/irst integrals as $X$, and

-The fact that $X$ is of strong elliptic type implies immediately that the dimension $n$ is even, the eigenvalues of $X$ at $O$ are $\pm \sqrt{-1} a_1,\hdots, \pm \sqrt{-1} a_{n/2}$ where $a_1, \hdots, a_{n/2}$ are positive real numbers, and we can choose the coordinates $(x_1,\hdots,x_n)$ such that
+The fact that $X$ is of strong elliptic type implies immediately that the dimension $n$ is even, the eigenvalues of $X$ at $O$ are $\pm \sqrt{-1} a_1,\dots, \pm \sqrt{-1} a_{n/2}$ where $a_1, \dots, a_{n/2}$ are positive real numbers, and we can choose the coordinates $(x_1,\dots,x_n)$ such that

-According to Lemma \ref{lem:HypOrEl}, we can choose $\lambda > 0$ such that $a_1/\lambda, \hdots, a_{n/2}/ \lambda$ are natural numbers whose greatest common divisor is 1.
+According to Lemma \ref{lem:HypOrEl}, we can choose $\lambda > 0$ such that $a_1/\lambda, \dots, a_{n/2}/ \lambda$ are natural numbers whose greatest common divisor is 1.

-\begin{lem} Locally near $O$ all the orbits of $Y = X/F$ (except the fixed point $O$) are periodic, with periods which are unifromly bounded above and below. \end{lem}
+\begin{lem} Locally near $O$ all the orbits of $Y = X/F$ $($except the fixed point $O)$ are periodic, with periods which are uniformly bounded above and below. \end{lem}